 Tip 2: Make your plan A look like an A

-The best and most suitable form for your tent would be the form of an “A”, like the letter A. You have to make the first layer with the four feet, and then match them with horizontal pipes.
+The most suitable form for your tent would be the form of an “A”, like the letter A. You have to make the first layer with the four feet, and then match them with horizontal pipes.

 For this, you will need two extra pipes matching the length of the side of your truck’s back, four 45 degrees elbows, and 4 T connectors.